Updated: Oct 10

-We present a discussion on the process of UK self-exclusion methods across:
+We present a discussion on the process of GB self-exclusion methods across:

 Adult Gaming Centres

 The Gambling Commission outlines three tools: setting limits, time-outs, and self-exclusion to help users 'gain control' as a part of 'safer gambling.'

 Literature has shown that self-exclusion programs are beneficial but under-utilised

 Gambling Commission code of practice for non-remote gambling:

 Individuals should be able to self-exclude without having to enter gambling premises (3.5.2:2)